Estimated reading time: 7 minutes

 Conclusion

-I’ve crafted a really simple and easy tutorial on proper KB Goblet Squat Form and Technique for you.
+In conclusion, I’ve crafted a really simple and easy tutorial on proper kettlebell goblet squat form for you.
 While all of this knowledge is great in theory, it’s of little to no use unless you apply it.
 My point being—It’s time to squat!

 So put on your best workout gear and grab some open floor.
 Start by practicing the foot placement and patterning drill.
 Once you have a solid grasp on that, grab a light kettlebell, secure it and drop those hips!